TheKarpati/tsetestdevice/README.md

 To learn more about the functionalities of the `paho-mqtt` Python client, see the [official documentation](https://pypi.python.org/pypi/paho-mqtt/1.1).

-We are now ready to make use of MQTT and run the Virtual Board !
+We are now ready to make use of MQTT and run the Virtual Board!

 ## Starting the GUI and using the Virtual Board

 ### Starting the GUI (`VirtualSimulator.py`)

 The only thing we need to do now is link our Virtual Board to our dashboard device.
-In order to do so, paste the device's credentials from the relayr Dashboard into the appropriate place of the `VirtualSimulator.py`.
+In order to do so, paste the device's credentials from the relayr Dashboard into the appropriate place of the file `VirtualSimulator.py`.

 ```python
 # MQTT credentials.